-To qualify for 5 points and be considered a significant cost savings project, the project must be either 1.) closely related or identical to 3 or more projects, or 2.) located directly next to 3 or more similar projects.
+To qualify for 5 points and be considered a significant cost savings project, the project has to be either 1.) closely related or identical to 3 or more projects, or 2.) located directly next to 3 or more similar projects.